w103csh/GuppyVulkan/BUILD.md

 `GLSLANG_INSTALL_DIR` CMake variable with the `-D` CMake option.
 In either case, the variable should point to the installation directory of a glslang repository built with the install target.

+When generating the project file, the absolute path to a glfw include directory, and a glfw library file must be provided.
+This can be done by setting the `GLFW_INCLUDE_DIR` & `GLFW_LIB` environment variable or by setting the `GLFW_INCLUDE_DIR` & `GLFW_LIB` CMake variable with the -D CMake option.
+In either case, the variable should point to the installation directory of a glslang repository built with the install target.

 The above steps create a Windows solution file named `GuppyVulkan.sln` in the build directory.